Workflow rules management

 This will match the rule if - and only if - number of matching devices in given environment exceeds 100.

 If you do not want to include all your Applixure environments for a particular rule, you can further select for which environments this rule is supposed to match Data filter and/or Alert filter against.

-By default rules will consider all environments (and associated agent devices) for matching, but clicking on the Matches against all environments selection on this tab and then (de)selecting individual environments from the multi-select dropdown box will limit which environments Workflow will match to the rule.
+By default rules will consider all environments (and associated agent devices) for matching, but clicking on the Matches against all environments selection on this tab and then (de)selecting individual environments, from the list that opens, will limit which environments Workflow will match to the rule.

-In the example rule we do not need to limit any environments away and we can leave the alert filter selection dropdown empty.
+In the example rule we do not need to limit any environments away and we can leave the "Matches against all environments" selection on.

 Press Next to advance to next screen.